ahmedalhulaibi/ahmedalhulaibi/index.md

 ## Education
 ### Udacity
-Currently enrolled in Front-End Web Developer Nanodegree
+Currently enrolled in Full Stack Web Developer Nanodegree

 ### University of Ontario Institute of Technology
 Bachelor of IT in Game Development and Entrepreneurship, Minor in Game Production - April 2015